North Tripura district

-North Tripura district is an administrative district in the state of Tripura in India.
-The district headquarters are located at Dharmanagar.
-The district occupies an area of 1422.19 km^{2} and has a population of 693,947, 856,(as of 2024).
+North Tripura district is an administrative district in the state of Tripura, India.
+The district headquarters are in Dharmanagar.
+The district occupies an area of 1422.19 km^{2} and a population of 693,947 (as of 2024).

 History

-The territory occupied by North Tripura district was part of the princely state of Tripura until 9 September 1949, when it was merged with the Union of India.
-The district came into existence on 1 September 1970, when the entire state was divided into three districts.
-On 14 April.
-1995 Dhalai district was carved out from this district.
-Tripura was divided into four districts but with effect from 21 January 2012 four more new districts was divided making a total of eight districts in the state.
+The area of North Tripura district was originally part of the princely state of Tripura until 9 September, 1949, when it merged with the Union of India.
+The district formed on 1 September, 1970, when the state was divided into three districts.
+On 14 April, 1995, Dhalai district was split off from North Tripura.
+From 21 January, 2012, four more districts were created, so a total of eight.

 Divisions

 Administrative divisions

 North Tripura is divided into three sub-divisions: